open-risk/awesome-sustainable-finance/README.md

 - [IAMC Tools](https://github.com/IAMconsortium/iamc) - A collection of R tools for data analysis and diagnostics.
 - [WorldDynamics.jl](https://github.com/worlddynamics/WorldDynamics.jl) - An open-source framework written in Julia for global integrated assessment models.

-### Social Finance / MicroFinance
+### Social Finance

-Frameworks and tools that support the social pillar of ESG, e.g. through financial inclusion tools and infrastructure
+MicroFinance Frameworks and tools that support the social pillar of ESG, e.g. through financial inclusion and literacy tools and infrastructure

 #### Financial Inclusion